Antioch of Pisidia: Roman period

 That is when Rome started to colonize using retired legionaries as a solution to the failure of the locally appointed governors.
 The province of Galatia was established in 25 BC, and Antioch became a part of it.
 To support the struggle against the Homonadesians logistically, the construction of a road called the Via Sebaste, the centre of which was Antioch, was started by the governor of the Province of Galatia, Cornutus Arrutius Aquila.
 The Via Sebaste was separated into two and directed to the southwest and southeast to surround the Homonadesians.
 Secondary connecting roads were built between these two roads.
 Rome by means of the Via Sebaste Publius Sulpicius Quirinius brought an end to the Homonadesians problem in 3 BC, relocating survivors in different surrounding locations.

 During the reign of Augustus, among the eight colonies established in Pisidia, only Antioch was honoured with the title of Caesarea and given the right of the Ius Italicum, maybe because of its strategic position.
 The city became an important Roman colony.
 It rose to the position of a capital city with the name of "Colonia Caesarea".

-Hellenisation became Latinization during the Roman period, and it was succeeded best in Antioch.
+Hellenisation became Latinization during the Roman period, and it was most successful in Antioch.
 The city was divided into seven districts called "vici" each of which was founded on one of the city's seven hills like the seven hills of Rome.
 The formal language was Latin until the end of the 3rd century AD.
 The fertility of the land and the peace brought by Augustus (Pax Romana: Roman Peace) made it easier for the veterans as colonists in the area to have good relations and integration with the natives.

 One of the three surviving copies of the Res Gestae Divi Augusti, the famous inscription recording the noble deeds of the Emperor Augustus, was found in front of the Augusteum in Antioch.
 The original was carved on bronze tablets and exhibited in front of the Mausoleum of Augustus in Rome, but unfortunately has not survived.
 The Antioch copy was inscribed in stone in Latin, a sign of the importance of the city as a military and cultural base of Rome in Asia.
 (One of the copies, in Greek and Latin, is in Ankara, the other, in Greek, in Apollonia -Uluborlu).